richgel999/bsra_meade_layne_finding_aid/README.md

 - [Clips, Quotes and Comments (CQC)](#clips-quotes-and-comments-cqc) — 74 items
 - [BSRA - Misc Publications](#bsra---misc-publications) — 6 items

+You can also access the individual items in the collection [on archive.org here](https://archive.org/search?query=creator%3A%22Meade+Layne%22).

 ## The Flying Roll

 | Date | Title | Link |